OpenZeppelin/cairo-contracts/docs/Proxies.md

 #### `Proxy_initializer`

-Initializes the proxy contract with an initial implementation specified by the admin.
+Initializes the proxy contract with an initial implementation.

 Parameters: